 The diets of healthy athletes need to be different than someone suffering from a disease state.
 Makes total, perfect, common sense right?

 JF: Yes it does.
 Well, my friend, that’s all I’ve got for you today.
 Thanks again for sharing this killer info with The Renegade Nation and for entertaining us along the way.
-If you want more incredible nutritional info be sure to check out Nate’s Fat Loss Consultant by clicking HERE.
+If you want more incredible nutritional info be sure to check out Nate’s Feast Your Fat Away by clicking HERE.

 NM: It was my pleasure.
 Thanks Jay.